JoaquinAmatRodrigo/skforecast/docs/README.md

 **Skforecast** is a python library that eases using scikit-learn regressors as multi-step forecasters.
 It also works with any regressor compatible with the scikit-learn API (pipelines, CatBoost, LightGBM, XGBoost, Ranger...).

-!!! info

-     **Version 0.4** has undergone huge code refactoring.
-Major changes are related to input-output formats (only pandas series and dataframes are allowed although internally numpy arrays are used for performance) and model validation methods (unified into backtesting with and without refit).
-All notable changes are listed in [Releases](./releases/releases.md).

 ## Installation

 Latest (stable)